Shin-Emon/Jisaker/README.md

 (I developed this in Java 17)

 # Attention
-On Windows, Windows Defender often detect this as Virus, but this is NOT a Virus!
+On Windows, Windows Defender often treats this as Virus, but this is NOT a Virus!